RJ-Codeworks/Gesture-canvas/README.md

 🖼️ Overlay canvas on live webcam feed

-💻 Works in real time on GPU
+💻 Works in real time on GPU && CPU
 # 🛠️ Requirements
 Python 3.9+